Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-6/_posts/2017-01-05-what-is-html.md

 </html>
 ```

 Notice the `<html>` starts with a `<` symbol and then ends with a `>` symbol.
-The tag, in this case `html` goes between the two angle brackets.
+The tag, in this case, `html` goes between the two angle brackets.
 Then, as you see, the tag always ends with `</html>`  This is called the closing tag.

-So, move to the next section to see the basic structure.
+So, move to the next section to see the underlying structure.

 <!-- video -->